 One or two Saturdays each month, we offer Mini-Lessons.
 These are 30 minute sessions where we introduce and explain a technique, go over the main choices you will need to make when implementing that technique, and then you get to practice it.
 We provide brief instruction, a handout, the materials and tools.
-Most are free, but some require a materials fee between $3.00 and $5.00.
+Most require a materials fee between $2.00 and $5.00.

 CURRENT MINI-LESSONS OFFERED:

-1. Making Simple and Coiled Wire Loop (free)
+1. Making Simple and Coiled Wire Loop ($3.00 materials charge)

 We learn to make a simple loop, then a coiled loop.
 We review the different types of tools we need to use and have on hand.
 We practice making 3 of each type of wire loop.

 We learn about elastic string, how to use it correctly, including how to prepare the material before stringing, how to tie the best knot, and what glue is best to use.
 We make a bracelet using elastic string and practice what we have learned.

 3. How To Crimp ($3.00 materials charge)

 We learn about selecting the best crimp pliers, cable wires, crimp beads, crimp covers and horseshoe wire protectors.
 We practice three times using the pliers and crimping a crimp bead onto cable wire.

 4. Using Fireline As Your Stringing Material ($3.00 materials fee)

 Fireline is a relatively new product we call a cable thread.
 It is a great substitute for both cable wires and traditional beading thread, when stringing beads to make bracelets and necklaces.
 Learn the design pros and cons for using Fireline.
 Learn how to thread it onto a needle.
 Learn the smart rules for using this as a stringing material.
 Practice making a bracelet using Fireline.